 Healthcare professionals who provide screening services for Aboriginal and Torres Strait Islander women need to be able to allocate enough time to provide education about screening, the option of self-collection, and encouragement to participate in the program.
-Improved resources for cervical screening for Aboriginal and Torres Strait Islander women

-Improved resources for cervical screening for Aboriginal and Torres Strait Islander womer should be made available.
+Improved resources for cervical screening for Aboriginal and Torres Strait Islander women should be made available.